harper-rhett/harp-engine/docs/engine/engine.md

 # Engine
 The "engine" itself initializes a window and runs the main update and draw loop.
 It also maintains a game render texture.
 When draw commands are called, they are never actually drawn to the screen immediately.
-First they are drawn to a render texture, which is then scaled and drawn to the screen.
+First they are drawn to a render texture, which is then scaled to fit the window and then drawn to the screen.
 This allows the game resolution to stay the same size while the window resolution changes.
 More on this in the [windowing](../windowing/windowing.md) section.

 The engine class should be initialized with an `EngineSettings` struct which contains some basic window information: